Savings .com.au

 Interest rates

 Of course, not everyone can qualify for the lowest interest rate on the market.
-Your interest rate is often determined by a range of factors, including your LVR (loan-to-value ratio), credit rating, income, expenses, suburb etc.
+Your interest rate is often determined by a range of factors, including your loan-to-value ratio (LVR), credit rating, income, expenses, property type, its location, and other variables.

-So to give yourself the best chance of qualifying for a low interest rate, you should aim to have at least a 20% deposit (putting your LVR at 80%), have a good track record of paying bills on time and managing your spending, and avoid buying in suburbs that are at risk of price falls (e.g. buying an apartment in an area where lots of other apartment buildings are under construction).
+To give yourself the best chance of qualifying for a low interest rate, you should aim to have at least a 20% deposit (putting your LVR at 80%), have a good track record of paying bills on time, and demonstrate you can manage your spending.
+It's also wise to avoid buying in suburbs that may be at risk of price falls (e.g. buying an apartment in an area where many other apartment buildings are under construction).

 Fees

-While its the biggest expense, the interest rate isn’t the only thing that’ll cost you.
-Most home loans include upfront and ongoing fees, as well as incidental fees, such as the extra costs of lender’s mortgage insurance (LMI) or refinancing.
-A helpful guide to the relative cost of a home loan is its comparison rate, which takes the upfront and ongoing fees into account on top of the interest rate.
-So if a home loan’s comparison rate is significantly higher than its advertised interest rate, you might expect high fees.
+While it's a significant expense, the interest rate isn't the only thing that will cost you.
+Most home loans include upfront and ongoing fees, as well as incidental fees, such as the extra costs of lender's mortgage insurance (LMI) or refinancing.
+A helpful guide to the relative cost of a home loan is its comparison rate, which also takes into account the upfront and ongoing fees of the loan.
+So, if a home loan's comparison rate is significantly higher than its advertised interest rate, you can expect high fees.

 Features

-Flexible features such as an offset account or redraw facility can help first home buyers save thousands in interest over the life of the loan and potentially allow them to pay it off sooner.
-Such features may come with added fees or lead a buyer to sign up to a loan with a higher interest rate, but given the savings they could help generate, they may be worth the extra cost.
+Flexible features, such as an offset account or redraw facility, can help first home buyers save thousands in interest over the life of the loan and potentially allow them to pay it off sooner.
+While such features may come with added fees or a slightly higher interest rate, given the savings they could help generate, they may be worth the extra cost.

 Guarantor

-If you’re really struggling to cough up the dough for a deposit, you can always speak to someone (usually your parents) about whether they’d consider going guarantor for your home loan.
+If you're really struggling to cough up the cash for a deposit, you can always speak to someone (usually your parents) about whether they'd consider going guarantor for your home loan.

 A guarantor acts as a guardian angel for both you and your lender.
-They sign an agreement essentially stating that they will be responsible for the loan in the event that you’re unable to service it, protecting both parties from a default.
-Having this safety net can help you secure a home loan with a small deposit, exempt you from having to pay LMI, or even qualify you for a lower interest rate.
+Essentially, they sign an agreement stating they'll be responsible for the loan in the event that you're unable to service it, protecting both parties from default.
+Having this safety net may help you secure a home loan with a small deposit, make you exempt from paying LMI, or even qualify you for a lower interest rate.

-Obviously going guarantor isn’t something to be taken lightly, as it’s a huge responsibility.
-However, if you have someone that’s willing, you should seek out a home loan that will accept them as a guarantor.
-While most lenders allow guarantors, they often have restrictions around who can act as one.
-For instance, most do not allow non-family members to go guarantor.
+Obviously being a guarantor isn't something to be taken lightly as it's a huge responsibility.
+However, if you have someone who's willing to act as guarantor, it's worth seeking out a lender that will accept them.
+While most lenders allow guarantors, they also have to meet suitability criteria.
+It's worth noting here most lenders don't allow non-family members to guarantee a loan.

 Savings.com.au’s two cents

-Don’t feel too helpless if you’re struggling to buy your dream first home.
+Don't feel too helpless if you're struggling to buy your dream first home.
 A first home buyer grant is one of several sources of assistance.
-Other options include the First Home Super Saver Scheme, the Help to Buy Scheme, using a guarantor, and the Home Guarantee Scheme.
+Other options include the First Home Super Saver Scheme, the yet-to-be launched Help to Buy Scheme, the Home Guarantee Scheme, or using a guarantor.

-But keep in mind that government grants and concessions are subject to the ever-changing nature of state budgets and legislation, so don’t hang your hat on them.
-You should aim to save enough to be able to buy a property without a grant, so that it merely serves as an added bonus.
+But keep in mind that government grants and concessions are subject to the ever-changing nature of budgets, legislation, and political expediency, so don't hang your hat on them.
+You should aim to save enough to be able to buy a property without a grant, so that it can merely serve as an added bonus if you get one.

 While the information in this article is accurate at the time of writing, it is subject to change.
-Check your state government’s website to see what the grant requirements are and what changes are in the works.
+Check your state or territory government's website to see exactly what the grant requirements are and what changes may be in the works.

 Frequently Asked Questions